4d/docs/docs/Concepts/dt_blob.md

 A BLOB is loaded into memory in its entirety.
 A BLOB variable is held and exists in memory only.
 A BLOB field is loaded into memory from the disk, like the rest of the record to which it belongs.

-Like the other field types that can retain a large amount of data (such as the Picture field type), BLOB fields are not duplicated in memory when you modify a record.
+Like other field types that can retain a large amount of data (such as the Picture field type), BLOB fields are not duplicated in memory when you modify a record.
 Consequently, the result returned by the `Old` and `Modified` commands is not significant when applied to a BLOB field.

 ## Blob Types